Fishguard Area Pubs

-The Ship Inn is a roadside Ale House dating back to the late 18th Century, at the mouth of the River Gwaun in Lower Town, Fishguard.
+The Ship Inn is a roadside ale house dating back to the late 18th Century, at the mouth of the River Gwaun in Lower Town, Fishguard.
 It has a long history, much of which is displayed in the vast collection of old maritime photographs and memorabilia in a marvellously unspoiled atmosphere.
-Free House; Real Ales, Good Beer Guide.
+Free House; real ales, Good Beer Guide.

 The Rose and Crown Goodwick

 Enjoy a wide variety of different drink options, from ales and lager to wine and cocktails.
 We have a huge number of Welsh options as well as your usual pub favourites.
 Enjoy a pint of Guinness or a Black Dragon Welsh Cider whilst the rugby is on, to wash down our curry.
-Or come down with your friends and celebrate with our fantastic 2 for £10 cocktails offer!
+Or come down with your friends and celebrate with our fantastic two for £10 cocktails offer!

-We’re proud to work alongside a number of local businesses to bring you the very best in Welsh drink, bringing in new wines from Celtic Wines, and IPAs from Templeton Beer Wine and Spirit Co so, whatever your tipple, come to our bar and a friendly welcome.
+We’re proud to work alongside a number of local businesses to bring you the very best in Welsh drink, bringing in new wines from Celtic Wines, and IPAs from Templeton Beer Wine and Spirit Co so, whatever your tipple, come to our bar and receive a friendly welcome.

 The Ship Inn Trefin